-Quirky internal naming conventions are fine for people that are in-house but you could miss out on applications because jobseekers won’t click on your advert, or you won’t be captured in their job board alert system.
+Quirky internal naming conventions are fine for people that are in-house but you could miss out on applications because job seekers won’t click on your advert, or you won’t be captured in their job board alert system.
 Keep it simple for external adverts.
-You can always reveal your internal job title at interview stage.
+You can always reveal your internal job title at the interview stage.

 If someone has left your team and secured a big pay rise in the process, consider that you may have been underpaying them.
-Be aware that you might not secure the same calibre of candidate with your offered salary – they left because they felt they were worth more.
+Be aware that you might not secure the same caliber of candidates with your offered salary – they left because they felt they were worth more.

-Also, if you hired someone on £X in 2012, inflation and time dictates that you won’t find your desired candidate for the same money.
-You must either move with the times to remain competitive, or adjust your expectations as to who you can hire.
+Also, if you hired someone on £X in 2012, inflation and time dictate that you won’t find your desired candidate for the same money.
+You must either move with the times to remain competitive or adjust your expectations as to who you can hire.

 The interview process